 How Hospitals and Locum Agencies Work Together

-Locuming can be a daunting prospect when you’re first starting out, so we've worked on a comprehensive set of articles and resources here to help you navigate your way through the process!
+Starting out as a locum doctor can be a daunting experience, so we've worked on a comprehensive set of articles and resources here to help you navigate your way through the process!

 This article will help you understand how hospitals and locum agencies work together to fill their vacant shifts.
 This detailed explanation will allow you to be fully informed when choosing which agencies to sign up with yourself.

 A refresher: How do hospitals fill their shifts?